-1. Pass with Distinction-The student is advanced to candidacy and is eligible to begin the dissertation stage of the program; the student demonstrated advanced knowledge and skills in and across program domains.

-- 2. Pass- The student is advanced to candidacy and is eligible to begin the dissertation stage of the program; the student demonstrated proficient knowledge and skills in and across program domains. - 3.
-Pass with Revisions-The student is advanced to candidacy with identified areas of improvement that must be remedied before being advanced to candidacy and beginning the dissertation stage of the program; the student demonstrated low proficiency in and across program domains. - 4.
+- 1. Pass with Distinction-The student is advanced to candidacy and is eligible to begin the dissertation stage of the program; the student demonstrated advanced knowledge and skills in and across program domains. - 2.
+Pass- The student is advanced to candidacy and is eligible to begin the dissertation stage of the program; the student demonstrated proficient knowledge and skills in and across program domains. - 3.
+Pass with Revisions-The student is advanced to candidacy with identified areas of improvement that must be remedied before being advanced to candidacy and beginning the dissertation stage of the program; the student mostly demonstrated proficiency with areas for improvement in one or more program domains. - 4.
 Resubmit-The student is placed on probation and must revise and resubmit the portfolio for re-review and/or re-presentation before being advanced to candidacy and beginning the dissertation stage of the program; student demonstrated up to and including only basic knowledge and skills in and across the program domains. - 5.
 Fail-The student is dismissed from the program, as the portfolio review is declared unsatisfactory; the student demonstrated up to and including only basic knowledge and skills in and across the program domains.

-^{}Only students who pass or pass with distinction at the initial presentation will be recommended for a Graduate School Doctoral Mentored Fellowship.
+\Only students who pass or pass with distinction at the initial presentation will be recommended for a Graduate School Doctoral Mentored Fellowship.

-Portfolio Instructions and Rubrics
+Year One Portfolio Instructions and Rubrics